Bass Traps 101: Placement Guide

-To answer these questions, I’m going to show you examples of what a low frequency absorption scheme might look like.
+To answer these questions, I’m going to show you examples of what a “bass trapping” (low frequency sound absorption) scheme might look like.
 Use this tutorial to tame the low end beast in your recording studio control room, critical listening room, home theater or man cave.

 First, let’s be honest.
 You’re not actually going to be trapping any bass.
 Low frequency sound waves are way too long to fit into any conveniently sized bass “trap”.
 You’re actually going to be absorbing bass energy… in other words, killing it by converting it to heat.

 Here’s the low down on the down low…